davenquinn/xenoliths/paper/text/modeling-supplement.md

 ## Thermal modeling setup {-}

-Standardized parameters used in modeling are justified in the text below.
+In this section, we discuss parameters and techniques used in modeling.
 Standard values for thermal conductivity from
 @Fowler2005 yield good results.
 Increasing the thermal conductivity of the model domain substantially depresses the modeled geotherms (lowering predicted